BabylonJS/Documentation/content/start/chap6/onoff.md

 ---
-title: Getting Started - Chapter 6 - The Switch On Event
+title: Introduction - Chapter 6 - The Switch On Event
 image:
 description: Learn how to start/stop a particle system with a click.
 keywords: getting started, start, chapter 6, particles, input, interaction